Falmouth, Mass. First Congregational Church

 For additional information please see the finding aid.

 These records primarily document the admissions of new members, marriages, and baptisms which took place at First Church.
-Also included are records of church meetings and, to a lesser extent, records of correspondence regarding the call of their new minister, Rev. Isaac Mann, in 1780.
+Also included are records of church meetings and, to a lesser extent, records of correspondence regarding the call of their new minister, Rev. Isaiah Mann, in 1780.

 A full transcription of this volume is available.